 Though catering facilities at many restaurants and food stalls can appear basic, the food you’ll be served is usually absolutely fresh; all ingredients are bought daily and are mostly cooked to order.
 A good rule of thumb when selecting a place to eat is to pick one that is popular with local people, as the Khmers are fussy about their food and seldom give a place a second chance if they’ve found the food isn’t fresh.
-Food from street hawkers is usually okay if it’s cooked in front of you.
-Bottled water is available everywhere and it’s best to stick to drinking that and to be cautious with ice, which is often cut up in the street from large blocks and handled by several people before it gets to your glass (though in Western restaurants it will probably come from an ice-maker).
+Food from street hawkers is usually fine if it’s cooked in front of you.
+Tap water isn’t drinkable, but bottled water is available everywhere – stick to that and be cautious with ice, which is often cut up in the street from large blocks and handled by several people before it gets to your glass (though in Western restaurants it will probably come from an ice-maker).

 The most common travellers’ ailment is upset tummy.
 Travellers’ diarrhoea often occurs in the early days of a trip as a result of a simple change in diet, though stomach cramps and vomiting may mean it’s food poisoning.
 If symptoms persist for more than a couple of days, seek medical help as you may need antibiotics to clear up the problem.

 Most diarrhoea is short-lived and can be handled by drinking plenty of fluids and avoiding rich or spicy food.
-Activated charcoal tablets sold across the counter at pharmacies help by absorbing the bad bugs in your gut and usually speed recovery.
+Activated charcoal tablets help by absorbing the bad bugs in your gut and usually speed recovery; they’re sold across the counter at pharmacies, but it’s worth bringing some with you from home.
 It’s often a good idea to rest up for a day or two if your schedule allows.
 In the event of persistent diarrhoea or vomiting, it’s worth taking oral rehydration salts, available at most pharmacies (or make your own from half a teaspoon of salt and eight teaspoons of sugar per litre of bottled water).

 Unless you’re going on a long journey, avoid taking Imodium and Lomotil.
 These bung you up by stopping gut movements and can extend the problem by preventing your body expelling the bugs that gave rise to the diarrhoea in the first place.